hlerner1/AgePredictionMicroservice/README.md

 ## Initial Setup

 To run this application, there are some commands that must be run.
-All of these should be done via the command line in the root directly of the project folder.
+All of these should be done via the command line in the root directory of the project folder.

 Ensure that you have Docker running on your computer before attempting these commands.